-- 5. Landscaping schemes will be required to mitigate against the impact of any new development and should have a positive impact on the landscape. - 6.
+- 2. Landscaping schemes will be required to mitigate against the impact of any new development and should have a positive impact on the landscape. - 3.
 Development should enhance or protect local habitats and landscape character.
 The criteria set out below should be addressed, where relevant: - a.
 Safeguard natural features of importance for biodiversity and/or amenity from damage, destruction or deterioration in quality.
 This includes ensuring that wildlife corridors are maintained. - b.
 Maintain the attractiveness and visual amenity of green open spaces. - c.
 Sympathetically incorporate existing features into the overall design of the scheme, such as tress, walls and hedgerows.
-This includes measures to ensure their continued survival. - d.
+This includes measures to ensure their continued survival.

+- d.
 Provide new landscaping that integrates with the local environment and existing natural features.
-Native plant species should be used and, where practicable, locally distinctive building materials, such as stone flags and setts.
-Provision must also be made for future maintenance. - 7.
+Native plant species should be used together with, where practicable, locally distinctive building materials, such as stone flags and setts.
+Provision must also be made for future maintenance. - 4.
 Conditions and/or planning obligations will be used where necessary to secure: - a.
 Landscaping schemes - b.
 Maintenance payments for new landscaping - c.
 The protection of trees, hedgerows or other natural features, during the course of development - d.
 The replacement of trees, hedgerows or other natural features, where their loss cannot be avoided

-- Strategic Objectives 2 • 3 • 4 • 5 • 6 • 7 • 8 • 9 • 10 Local Plan Part 1 Policies ENV2 • LIV5 • WRK6 • SUP4 Local Plan Part 2 Policies ENV9 • ENV12 • ENV15 • ENV16 • ENV17 • ENV18 • ENV23 ENV27 Targets To achieve the highest possible standards of design and conservation in new developments.
+Strategic Objectives 2 • 3 • 4 • 5 • 6 • 7 • 8 • 9 • 10 Local Plan Part 1 Policies ENV2 • LIV5 • WRK6 • SUP4 Local Plan Part 2 Policies ENV9 • I ENV27 • ENV12 • ENV15 • ENV16 • ENV17 • ENV18 • ENV23 • ENV28 Targets To achieve the highest possible standards of design and conservation in new developments.
 To deliver developments which have a minimal impact on the environment and are resilient to climate change.
 Increase access to areas of high quality open space for all.
 Protect and enhance Triggers Percentage of energy generated by renewable means in Pendle by 2025.
 Indicators EN01 Amount of energy generated by renewable sources for completed developments and those with planning permission by type.
 EN06 Number of new development completed which incorporate beneficial biodiversity features.
 EN08 Provision of open space by type and location (including trends over time) EN11 Number of development schemes refused planning permission on the grounds of poor design.
-Delivery Agencies Pendle Borough Council, PEARL2, Lancashire County Council, private developers, Natural England, Town and Parish Councils, Lancashire Wildlife Trust, Historic England, Homes England, Registered Providers Delivery Mechanisms Determination of planning applications through the Development Management process.
+Delivery Agencies Pendle Borough Council, PEARL2, Lancashire County Council, private developers, Natural England, Town and

+Parish Councils, Lancashire Wildlife Trust, Historic England, Homes England, Registered Providers Delivery Mechanisms Determination of planning applications through the Development Management process.
 Engagement with developers and delivery partners.
 Development briefs/Site policy requirements.
-Risks PropPooleadPoo n quality design not given due consideration posals.
-(M) r site viability may compromise use of materials, ling to poor design (M-H) r site viability may compromise ability to meet low pon building requirements (M-H).
+Risks High quality design not given due consideration proposals.
+(M) Poor site viability may compromise use of materials, leading to poor design (M-H) Poor site viability may compromise ability to meet low carbon building requirements (M-H).
+Changes in national policy requirements (M) Contingencies Further guidance through an updated Design SPD Key Linkages National Planning Policy Framework (2021) Planning Practice Guidance Design Principles SPD Conservation Area Design and Development Guidance SPD